 Inaugural Budokan Golf Tournament is Monday, November 11th at Friendly Hills Country Club in Whittier.
 All proceeds from this event will benefit Terasaki Budokan.
 Your registration includes green fee, cart, lunch, dinner and a Budokan Nike polo and Nalgene water bottle!
-Ticket sales close September 20th!
+This event has sold out!

 Straight Outta Little Tokyo 4 happened Saturday, June 29th from 7pm to 1am at Nishi Hongwanji Buddhist Temple in DTLA.
 SOLT4 is a charity event centered around 90’s hip hop and R&B music, organized by volunteers (aka Friends of Budokan) to benefit Terasaki Budokan.
 Thank you for joining us for a night of live music performances by Rodney O and Trinere, 90’s hip hop DJ’s, B-boy battle, food, drinks, games and more!
 Please watch the video for SOLT4 highlights!

 Our 11th Annual BoLAthon was Saturday, August 3rd from 6pm-9pm at The Orleans Hotel & Casino in Las Vegas.
 BoLAthon is a youth bowling tournament to benefit Terasaki Budokan, each $25 player registration includes 3 hours of bowling, shoe rental, tshirt and goody bag!
 This year we maxed out at 350 participants, keep the good times rolling!

 2 indoor high school regulation basketball courts will be separated by a drop down curtain and available to rent for practice, leagues, tournaments and clinics.
 There will also be regularly scheduled open court time for the public to play pickup games or practice their shot.